Orion98MC/Trout/README.md

 			<Hint-string> is optional and is used to output a human readable explanation of the rule
 				when dump() is used to dump the rules

 Example:

 			$trout->get('/?', function () { require_once "main.php"; }, "The site's main page");

-		Or, add a RESTful resource using a controller class
+Or, add a RESTful resource using a controller class.

 Example:

 			require "inc/controllers/products.php"; # declares class ProductsController
 			$trout->resource('/products', "ProductsController");

 Remark:

 The controller class should implement any public method used by trout to map requests to controller actions, that is:

 				public function index() { ... }
 				public function form() { ... }